Orientational ordering and correlations in a quasi-one-dimensional hard-dumbbell fluid: Dumbbell model

 In our model (see Fig.~\ref{fig:dumbbells}), each particle is a hard dumbbell composed of two hard disks of diameter $a$, lying in the $xy$ plane and rigidly connected at a common point that defines the particle's center of symmetry.
 This center is constrained to move along the $x$ axis, rendering the system q1D.
 Each dumbbell can freely rotate in the $xy$ plane, its orientation being specified by the angle $\varphi$ between the dumbbell axis and the $y$ axis.
 By symmetry, the angular domain is restricted to $-\pi/2 \le \varphi \le \pi/2$.

 Interactions are limited to nearest neighbors.
-The hard-body constraint is fully characterized by the contact distance $\sigma(\varphi,\varphi')$ between the centers of two adjacent particles, which depends on their respective orientations $\varphi$ and $\varphi'$.
+The hard-body constraint is fully characterized by the contact distance $\sigma(\varphi,\varphi')$ between the centers of two adjacent dumbbells, which depends on their respective orientations $\varphi$ and $\varphi'$.